Fruup/bachelor-thesis-web/thesis-md/chapter-particle-neighborhood.md

 In this section, we explain the algorithm Wu et al. use to compute the principal components.
 It depends on the work of [Yu and Turk](cite:Yu) where an alteration of standard PCA is employed called Weighted Principal Component Analysis (WPCA).
 The key difference is that each point $\textbf{r}_j$ is assigned a weight $w_{j} \in \mathbb{R}$ that is used when computing the dataset's correlation matrix $\textbf{C}$ and mean $\overline{\textbf{r}}$.

 We define the correlation matrix as not limited to evaluation at the particles' positions.
 This differs from our sources ([Yu and Turk](cite:Yu)) in that we can characterize the neighborhood around any point in space.
-The reason for this is explained below in **Implementation [#particle-neighborhood.implementation]**.
+The reason for this is explained below in **Implementation**.

 $$
 \textbf{C}(\textbf{r}) :=